netcell/phaser-inspector/README.md

 ## Demo

-Check the `example` folder (please run `bower install` before that, and serve the folder on a server/localhost) or try that example rightaway on ~~this codepen~~ (coming soon).
+Check the `example` folder (please run `bower install` before that, and serve the folder on a server/localhost) or try that example rightaway on [this codepen](http://codepen.io/netcell/full/gapZWG/).

 ## Download

-The source is available for download from ~~[latest release](https://github.com/netcell/phaser-inspector/releases)~~ or by cloning the repository or download the files in `build` folder.
+The source is available for download from [latest release](https://github.com/netcell/phaser-inspector/releases) or by cloning the repository or download the files in `build` folder.
 Alternatively, you can install via:
 - ~~[bower](http://bower.io/): `bower install --save phaser-inspector`~~

 ## Usage